Istanbul’s 7 Fascinating Fountains

 6. Tophane Square Fountain

 A visit to Tophane Square in Beyoglu, Istanbul, will offer up the chance to see the fountain built on request of Sultan Mahmut I back in 1732.
-This fountain is another fantastic representation of the change in architecture preferences from classical to baroque, similarly to that of the III Ahmet Sebil fountain.
+This fountain is another fantastic representation of the change in architecture preferences from classical to baroque, similar to that of the III Ahmet Sebil fountain.

 The fountain suffered a little dilapidation over the years; however, it was brought back to life after a restoration in 2006, funded by a lovely local family.
 Admire the eaves that pass over you from the fountain’s ceiling, along with the ornate etchings carved into the fountain’s walls.